U-interrupt/uintr/doc/spec.md

    4. External interrupt will be delivered to target hart if `Active` bit is 1.
 4. With User external interrupt delegated to User and `uie.UEIE & uip.UEIP & ustatus.UIE == 1`, the receiver will jump to `utvec` to handle the interrupt immediately if it is running on the target hart.
 Just like trap and interrupt handled in Supervisor Mode, a `uret` will help get back to normal execution with saved `pc` in `uepc`.

-We use a new instruction `UIPI` and a new external deviec `UINTC` to prevent:

-1. Malicious sender tries to send an unregistered user interrupt to other harts.
-2. Malicious receiver tries to modify the hartid to redirect a user interrupt to other harts.
-3. The receiver is not running on the target hart and an invalid user interrupt is sent to the hart.

-In Supervisor Mode, a kernel can do all the things described above just though `ld` and `sd` with previously mapped device address.
+In Supervisor Mode, a Supervisor can do all the things described above just though `ld` and `sd` with previously mapped device address.